 For some, license is something to be proud of as it is regarded as a symbol of distinction, a mark of official achievement, greatness and superiority.
 Doctors often hang their licenses prominently and proudly on the wall, in part for this reason.
 Some licensees are required to display their licenses, which help to reinforce the false idea that a license means that one is a superior practitioner.

-If I may return to the concept of safety, it accepted that many people feel insecure inside and look to outside authorities to help them feel they are safe and doing the right thing.
+If I may return to the concept of safety, it is accepted that many people feel insecure inside and look to outside authorities to help them feel they are safe and doing the right thing.
 We can see why they believe licensing is essential to prevent fraud and chaos, and that the masses of people cannot decide for themselves which therapist to visit, so they must be told by licensing authorities whom to patronize.

-The psychology of control shows us that people do not like to feel out of control, and when they do, instead of examining why that feeling exits, they then to project outside of themselves onto authorities such as the government, so that the appearance of outside control becomes a substitute for feeling in control within.
+The psychology of control shows us that people do not like to feel out of control, and when they do, instead of examining why that feeling exits, they then project it outside of themselves onto authorities such as the government, so that the appearance of outside control becomes a substitute for feeling in control within.

 One who trusts and loves oneself has no reason to ask for permission from the government to be a therapist, educator, or anything else.
 A bureaucrat living miles away is hardly in a position to judge the quality of one’s work.
 It would serve us better to understand the emotional reasons for desiring licensing, and maybe we will realize that giving our power to external authorities is rarely helpful in the occupational realm.